 Time is on your side

-Did you know that negative credit accounts automatically drops off your credit report after seven years?
+Did you know that negative credit accounts automatically drop off your credit report after seven years?
 Even bankruptcy drops off after seven to 10 years, depending on the type filed.

 Meanwhile, you can find ways now to become more financially stable and pay your bills on time so that your credit steadily gets better and then improves a lot once those old, haunting accounts drop from your credit report.